 Take peeled potatoes and grate on the same side and place in a cheese cloth to squeeze out the mixture into the sink.
 Let sit for 10 minutes.
 Add to the onions.

 Add eggs to potato and onion mixture.
 Add in one cup of flour and mix.
 You can add onion powder here and some kosher salt for seasoning.

-Preheat pan on medium (or around 375*).
+Preheat a frying pan to medium heat.
 Add oil, just enough to coat the bottom of the pan in a thick layer.
 Spoon a large dollop of mixture into the oil, flipping when sides are nice and golden/crisp.
 Repeat for rest of mixture.
 Add extra oil as needed.